About development coordination disorder (DCD)

-Treatment for children with DCD
+Treatment, therapies and supports for children and teenagers with DCD

 For example, an occupational therapist might be able to show you how to teach new movement skills to your child, by breaking them down into steps.
 This might include skills like tying shoelaces or handwriting, which will make things easier for your child at home and at school.

 Or a physiotherapist might be able to work with your child to improve their gross or fine movement skills.
 This can make it easier for your child to do everyday things like running or getting dressed.